 Full Throttle – Drive Hold

-This feature allows you to simulate a loaded or empty train by pressing the F1 function button.
+This feature allows you to simulate a hard-working loaded train by pressing the F1 function button.
 When the button is pressed, the motor will remain at a constant speed, while the sound can be controlled independently by adjusting the speed on the throttle, so this can simulate a hard-working Pay Bus.
-This exciting feature gives the operator the ability to have the train crawl in notch 8 or coast at 100 km/h.
-Release the Drive Hold function button and you simply go back to throttle-controlled speed and motion.
-Available only from DCC Solutions, our Drive Hold will stop your loco when you reduce the speed to zero even while the function is still active.
-Your ESU factory fitted sound will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.
+This exciting feature gives the operator the ability to have the Pay Bus crawling in 1st gear or coasting at top speed along the track.
+Release the Drive Hold function button, and you simply go back to throttle-controlled speed, motion and sound.
+Available only from DCC Solutions, our Drive Hold will stop your Pay Bus when you reduce the speed to zero, even while the function is still active.
+Your ESU factory sound or sound from other providers will not stop your loco at speed step 0 with the drive hold switched on, which can damage your model because you ran into something.